Equivariant aspects of singular instanton Floer homology: Introduction

 The invariants $\crI_*(Y,K)$, $\brI_\ast(Y,K)$ and $\widetilde I_\ast(Y,K)$ are analogues of the Heegaard Floer knot homology groups $HFK^+(Y,K)$, $HFK^\infty(Y,K)$ and $\widehat {HFK}(Y,K)$.
 The exact triangles in \eqref{top-equiv-triangle-intro} and \eqref{top-equiv-triangle-intro-2} are also counterparts of similar exact triangles for the knot Floer homology groups in Heegaard Floer theory.

 \begin{remark} Recently, Li introduced $KHI^-$ in \cite{Li:KHIm} as another approach to define the instanton counterpart of $HFK^-$ using sutured manifolds.
-It would be interesting to see if there is any relationship between $KHI^-$ and $\hrI_*(Y,K)$. $\diamd$ \end{remark}
+We expect that $KHI^-$ for a knot $K$ in an integer homology $3$-sphere $Y$ can be recovered from $\widetilde{C}_\ast(Y,K)$ using an algebraic construction similar to what appears in Subsection \ref{subsec:rasmussen}. $\diamd$ \end{remark}

 There are even further refinements of $(\widetilde C_*(Y,K),\widetilde d)$ which can be constructed following ideas contained in \cite{KM:YAFT, AD:CS-Th}.
 The refinements come from equivariant local coefficient systems on the framed configuration space $\widetilde \sB(Y,K)$ that can be used to define twisted versions of the complex $(\widetilde C_*(Y,K),\widetilde d)$.
 The universal local coefficient system $\Delta$ that we consider is defined over the two-variable Laurent polynomial ring